 The sale enables the business to be relieved of its debts and unwanted contracts, and some pre-pack administrations involve staff and management changes.

 The process of a pre-pack administration sale involves firstly appointing insolvency practitioners to examine the circumstances of your business and prepare a report that is then shared with the board of directors.
-The report should explore all potential insolvency procedures available to the company, and give explanations as to why a pre-pack sale was selected over other insolvency routes.
+The report should explore all potential insolvency procedures available to the company, and give explanations as to why a pre-pack sale was selected over other insolvency routes - it is subject to strict rules and measures, to which practitioners must adhere.

 Your company’s directors will be required to come to a decision over whether or not they wish to proceed with the pre-pack sale, and if they do then a buyer will need to be identified.